soacom/docs-test/ag/howto_rewrite_href.md

 }
 ```

-I'm also including a couple of useful utility scripts that will you with other policies you may need to write:
+I'm also including a couple of useful utility scripts that will help you with other policies you may need to write:

 empty-policy.js - what it sounds like, it’s a framework to use for writing your own javascript policies.